Saint Vincent & the Grenadines

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

 Canadians must present a passport to visit Saint Vincent and the Grenadines, which must be valid for at least six months beyond the date of expected departure from that country.
+Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.

 Tourist visa: Not required